 - “You” or “your” shall mean the user of this website.
 If you are accessing or using this website in your capacity as an employee, director, officer, partner or agent of a corporate or unincorporated entity “”you” and “your” shall refer to you and such entity.

 - Simcocks is the controller of your personal data when you engage it to provide services to you.
 This means that Simcocks decides why and how your personal data is processed.
 Simcocks is registered with the Isle of Man Information Commissioner.

 PERSONAL DATA THAT WE HOLD AND HOW WE COLLECT YOUR PERSONAL DATA

 - The information we hold about you consists of all the personal data, financial data and in certain circumstances sensitive or special categories of personal data (hereinafter referred to as “personal data/information”) we hold about you.
 It includes:

-- information that you provide by accessing and using our website, we may also ask you for information when you report a problem with our website; and
+- Information that you provide by accessing and using our website, we may also ask you for information when you report a problem with our website

 - If you contact us by letter we may keep a record of that correspondence.